Depression Therapy in Long Beach & Lakewood, CA

 ✓ Challenge negative thinking – Learn to recognize and reframe thought patterns that fuel depression

-✓ Identify underlying causes - Understand factors contributing to your depression, from past trauma to current stressors
+✓ Identify underlying causes – Understand factors contributing to your depression, from past experiences to current stressors

 ✓ Develop healthy coping skills – Build strategies to manage symptoms and prevent future episodes